jknowles/KnowlesCV/README.md

 ## Current Versions of the CV

+- Knowles_resume_nonprofit_2020.tex - a two page resume, not CV, focused on current work, listed on Civilytics homepage
 - KnowlesCV2page_2019_IES.tex - this is the most current IES length CV focused on academic work
 - KnowlesCVnew.tex - the full length CV that is current
-- Knowles_resume_nonprofit_2018.tex - a resume, not CV, focused on current work, listed on Civilytics homepage

 This repository contains various versions of my CV.
 Currently the main file